As George Constanza once said on an episode of Seinfeld, “It’s not a lie if you believe it.”

 I don’t understand why anyone would want to embarrass themselves, or a high-paying, powerful employer with access to highly paid lawyers, by lying on or fabricating a resume.

-Here are a multitude of reasons why you shouldn’t lie on or fake a resume.
+Here are some reasons why you shouldn’t lie on or fake a resume.

 And if you have a particularly sparse resume, I’ll give you some hints on how to fill it out legitimately and impressively.